abebe9849/ThyroidCytologySSL/README.md

 ## Requirements
-- **Operating system**: Testing has been performed on Ubuntu 20.04, 22.04, and CentOS 8 Stream.
+- **Operating system**: Testing has been performed on Ubuntu 20.04.
 - Python == 3.9
 - PyTorch == 1.12.0